DivvyPayHQ/web-homework/README.md

    > Bonus for using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) and using small snapshots and/or click events and asserting DOM changes.

+   > Cypress.io is coming to the web homework shortly, as an alternative option.
+If you can add it on your own, that will be considered a feature.

-* Add more objects to the GraphQL schema and user interface (eg users, merchants, etc..)
+* Add more models to the GraphQL schema and user interface (eg users, merchants, etc..).
+  This will require modification of the GraphQL schema, and resolvers in the web server.
+  It should be straight-forward if you are already comfortable with JavaScript and GraphQL.